codediodeio/stripe-firebase-master-course/README.md

+# 10. Final Project!

+You've reached the end 🥳🍺.
+The final branch is used updates and/or improvements to the course in the future.

 # 9. Coupons

 You can apply coupons to subscriptions and orders, but not individual payments.
 In earlier branches, we added an optional `coupon` argument when creating subscriptions.
 This section will show you how to validate a customer's coupon code.